nitro-stack/nitro-workshop/docs/step5.md

     --allowed-origins https://yourwebsite.com
 ```

 If you want to allow any website to use your API, you can replace the website URL by using `*` instead.
-In that case, be careful as Azure Functions will auto-scale to handle the workload if millions of users starts using it, but so will your bill!
+In that case, be careful as Azure Functions will auto-scale to handle the workload if millions of users start using it, but so will your bill!

 ## Enable authorization